ACT-Automation-Labs/network-labs/docs/gettingStarted/Readme.md

-####  Create a new branch
+###  Create a new branch

 1) Enter into the cloned directory.
-It will always have the name same as repository name.
+It will always have the name same as the repository name.

 ```bash
 ~ $ cd network-labs/